 - Decrease R&D expenditures

 - Decrease advertising expenditures

 - Decrease maintenance spending

 - Changing accounting principle from LIFO to FIFO (assuming rising prices).
 Note that this will have a tax effect, as one cannot use FIFO for financial reporting purposes and LIFO for tax purposes.

-- Channel loading (i.e. borrowing sales from the next period, which if repeated usually escalates in future periods)
+- Channel loading (i.e. borrowing sales from the next period, which if repeated usually escalates

-71. Problem Three: Identifying red flags
+69. Identifying red flags